Mattea Roach wins 5th game on Jeopardy!; winnings hit over US$117K

 Roach first applied to be on the long-running game show in 2020.
 This January, she was invited to Los Angeles to tape an episode.

-While Roach is from Halifax, she has close ties to Cape Breton, N.S.
-Her mom is from Ingonish and her father is from New Waterford.
-Many of her relatives still live on the island.
+While Roach is from Halifax, she also has close ties to Cape Breton.
+Her mom is from Ingonish, her father is from New Waterford, and many of her relatives still live on the island.

 "We're proud.
-We're really thrilled that people are getting behind her," said Phil Roach, Mattea’s father, in an interview with CTV Atlantic before Monday night’s win.
+We're really thrilled that people are getting behind her," said her father, Phil Roach, in an interview with CTV Atlantic before Monday night’s win.

 "I have to tell you, I don't know how I would make it through each show if I didn't know a little bit about what was going to happen.
 Of course, we're sworn to secrecy."

-Mattea’s father says her biggest fans might be grandparents Rolly and Patsy MacKinnon in Ingonish Ferry, N.S.
-They’ve watched Jeopardy! each night religiously, long before Mattea came on the show.
+Roach's father says her biggest fans might be grandparents, Rolly and Patsy MacKinnon in Ingonish Ferry, N.S.
+They’ve watched Jeopardy! each night religiously, long before their granddaughter appeared on the show.

-Mattea's father says for how brilliant she's been on the show, there's something else he's just as proud of.
+Roach's father says, while she has been brilliant on the game show, there's something else he's just as proud of.

 "How well she's doing with all of the attention because it's a bit of a whirlwind," he said.
 "It kind of can be overwhelming, and it was a little unexpected as she's won a couple of games to see how the media interest has grown.
 But she's really handling it well."